Web Design

 Melkite Eparchy of Newton

-The Melkite Eparchy of Newton contracted Point.B Studio to create the graphical interface for this iOS app as a visual complement to their website, also designed by Point.B Studio.
+The Melkite Eparchy of Newton contracted Point.B Studio to create the graphical interface for this iOS app as a visual complement to their website, also designed by Point.B Studio (the initial visual design by Point.B Studio has changed since.
+The content and website structure remains).
 The website project encompassed a wide range of publishing solutions, including designing a cohesive identity for all print materials and automating publishing processes using tools such as PrinceXML.
 The iOS app was developed in a virtual setting in Xcode and distributed OTA.
-See the website component of this project at http://melkite.org

 Specific Web Techniques